Background2D#

 box_sizeint or array_like (int)

 The box size along each axis.
 If box_size is a scalar then a square box of size box_size will be used.
 If box_size has two elements, they must be in (ny, nx) order.
 For best results, the box shape should be chosen such that the data are covered by an integer number of boxes in both dimensions.
-When this is not the case, see the edge_method keyword for more options.
+When this is not the case, the image will be padded along the top and/or right edges.
+Ideally, the box_size should be chosen such that an integer number of boxes is only slightly larger than the data size to minimize the amount of padding.

 maskarray_like (bool), optional

 A boolean mask, with the same shape as data, where a True value indicates the corresponding element of data is masked.
-Masked data are excluded from calculations. mask is intended to mask sources or bad pixels.
-Use coverage_mask to mask blank areas of an image. mask and coverage_mask differ only in that coverage_mask is applied to the output background and background RMS maps (see fill_value).
+Masked data are excluded from the background and background RMS calculations. mask is intended to mask sources or bad pixels, but a background and background RMS value will be calculated for them based on interpolation of the low-resolution background and background RMS maps.
+Use coverage_mask to mask blank areas of an image. coverage_mask pixels are assigned a value of fill_value (default = 0) in the output background and background RMS maps.

 coverage_maskarray_like (bool), optional

 A boolean mask, with the same shape as data, where a True value indicates the corresponding element of data is masked. coverage_mask should be True where there is no coverage (i.e., no data) for a given pixel (e.g., blank areas in a mosaic image).
-It should not be used for bad pixels (in that case use mask instead). mask and coverage_mask differ only in that coverage_mask is applied to the output background and background RMS maps (see fill_value).
+It should not be used to mask sources or bad pixels (in that case use mask instead). coverage_mask pixels are assigned a value of fill_value (default = 0) in the output background and background RMS maps.

 fill_valuefloat, optional